How much do treatments cost?

 Does acupuncture hurt?

 Not usually.
-You may feel a heavy sensation, but only for a brief moment.
+You may feel a sensation, but only for a brief moment.
 Many patients don't feel a thing.
-The needles are very fine needles, single use and sterile.
+The needles are very fine, single use and sterile.
 There is no solution of any sort in or on the needles.

 What can I expect at my first acupuncture appointment?

-You will meet with your provider, fill out paperwork, and they will perform a comprehensive health assessment, which involves many detailed questions regarding the state of your body, diagnostic methods such as checking your tongue and taking your pulse, and finally performing the treatment.
+You will meet with Dr. Zelina, after filling out your intake forms beforehand, and she will perform a comprehensive health assessment, which involves many detailed questions regarding the state of your body, diagnostic methods such as checking your tongue and taking your pulse, and finally performing the treatment.
 The treatment can include acupuncture, herbal prescriptions, cupping, moxibustion, food therapy, lifestyle advice, body work and/or other treatment modalities your provider may deem necessary, or a combination of any of these.
 Your provider will always discuss any treatments with you before they are performed.
-You will also receive a wellness plan to follow at home.
+You will also receive a custom AcuVida Wellness Plan to follow at home.

 How long are appointments?